Webcomic: A Fairytale for the Demon Lord

 - Deliberate Injury Gambit: The main character allows his own arm to be cut off so he can embed it in Odin's chest, then use his Charge Sword technique to summon a sword inside Odin's body.
 Of course, his insane healing abilities make this less of a sacrifice than it seems.

-- Dude Looks Like a Lady: Puginn
+- Dude Looks Like a Lady: Puginn is a guy but looks a lot like an androgynous woman.

 - Evil Overlord: Of course.
 The demon lords seem to be an entire series of identical evil overlords, not just one.

-- Flashback: The majority of the story is dedicated to showing how the Nameless Knight became the Demon Lord seen in chapter 1.
+- Flashback: The majority of the story is dedicated to showing how the Nameless Knight became the Demon Lord seen in Chapter 1.
 Or is it a Stable Time Loop?
 Or do the same events just repeat themselves naturally over and over again?
 Good luck trying to figure it out from the ending!

 - Gainax Ending: Despite all the ridiculous plot twists that build up during the story, by the end they've mostly settled down...then the ending finally shows up, and turns the whole thing into a Mind Screw of MASSIVE proportions...again.
 It's such an unexpected twist that even Muninn is taken by surprise.